Staff Directory

 Mrs. Jane Lottes

-LuHi Role: Head of Advancement, joined the Development office in 1995.
+LuHi Role: Director of Advancement, joined the Development office in 1995.

 Education: Concordia University, Nebraska (1982), BS in Education